mayukh1403/Vendor-and-Inventory-Analysis/README.md

 * **Inventory Clearance:** Implement clearance strategies for the **$2.71M** in unsold stock to free up working capital.
 * **Leverage Bulk Buying:** Standardize "Large" order sizes where storage permits to capitalize on the **72% unit cost reduction**.

----
-*This project demonstrates the ability to translate raw data into actionable business strategies using statistical rigor and visualization.*